ale4a/vaquinha/README.md

-# vaquinha
+# Protocol Vaquinha

 ![Texto alternativo](/vaquina.png)

+Protocol Vaquinha is a community savings protocol inspired by the traditional Andean savings system known as Pasanaku.
+This protocol leverages blockchain technology to solve trust issues, allowing users to organize and participate in group savings systems with complete transparency and security.
+Vaquinha Protocol scales these traditional systems to the digital world, providing global access to communities that need reliable shared savings solutions.

+You can view the demo (under construction) [Vaquinha.com](https://www.google.com)

-This project is generated with the [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp) generator.
+This project is generated with the [create-solana-dapp](https://vaquinha-seven.vercel.app/) generator.

 ## Getting Started